oleksandrbyk/blog/content/blog/2019-11-05-october-19-dvc-heartbeat.md

 that, `dvc add` data will move data to your cache and then will create a hardlink from your cache to your workspace.

-Unless your cache directory and your workspace are on different filesystems, move should be instant.
+Unless your cache directory and your workspace are on different file systems, move should be instant.
 Please, find more information [here](https://dvc.org/doc/user-guide/large-dataset-optimization).